ferdjoukh/grimm/README.md

 9. Install **graphviz** if you want to create object diagrams for your generated models.

-	`sudo apt-get install graphivz` (on ubuntu for example)
+	`sudo apt-get install graphivz` (*on ubuntu for example*)

 10. Run this 2nd quick start command to verify that **graphviz** is running without problems:

-	`java -jar grimm.jar g examples/testMM2.params`
+	`java -jar grimm.jar g parameters-files/quick-tests/test2-quick-dot.params`

 	1. Again a model is generated and stored in:

 		`currentfolder/Compo/`

 Now you are ready to use grimm.
-If you have your own meta-model, you can creates you own [Parameters file](#parameters-file) and a [Configuration File](#configuration-file) in order to start generation.
+If you have your own meta-model, you can create you own [Parameters file](#parameters-file) and a [Configuration File](#configuration-file) in order to start generation.

 ## Parameters File